-- By Rose Baker, primary founder of SAIN
+By Rose Baker, letter from the primary founder of SAIN in 2012

 The concept of SAIN was a collaborative effort between myself, my fellow final years, and the clinicians at the University of Glasgow.
 On several occasions early in my final year I found myself chatting with students or clinicians about cases they had recently been involved with where they felt that the patient hadn't received the most beneficial care they deserved due to financial constraints.
 These were stories made to pass the time over lunch or while we were conversing in the hospital, but each student and clinician that I spoke with always expressed the wish that there was something more that could have been done to help these patients and their loving owners.

 One night while waiting on an emergency patient to arrive at the Weipers Centre I was talking about these stories with the surgeons and students that were on-duty with me and the concept of a student fund was brought to light.
 I decided that it was a totally viable idea, and while it would initially start as a small project, it was a concept that had the ability to grow and mature into something great if given the right support.
 Meanwhile we would hope to make a difference in the life of one or two patients who might otherwise not have been able to receive care at the Vet School.